Prioritizing Variables for Observational Study Design using the Joint Variable Importance Plot: INTRODUCTION

-Under the aforementioned design principle, researchers have access only to background variables and the treatment variable when conducting matching or weighting.
-Thus, traditionally, researchers focus on eliminating treatment-control imbalances in the background variables [\cite{hainmueller2012entropy, diamond2013genetic}].
-To avoid post-treatment adjustments during the design stage, these background variables are measured prior to the treatment and outcome.
-It is common to summarize each variable's imbalance using standardized mean differences, presented in a balance table or a graphical form, such as a Love plot [\cite{ahmed2006heart, stuart2011matchit, greifer2020assessing, hansen2008covariate, rosenbaum1985bias}].
-Matching or weighting methods are then tailored to ensure that the largest imbalances are eliminated.
-While balancing all background variables perfectly across groups is sufficient to remove observed sources of confounding, this is often impossible in datasets with a large number of measured variables.
-Prioritizing variables for matching or weighting according to their imbalance ignores important information about the role of each variable in the outcome model.
-In particular, variables that are strongly related to treatment, but unrelated to outcomes, are \textit{not} confounders, while variables with only moderate imbalance may be \textit{strong} confounders if they are strongly associated with the outcome.
-When choosing which background variables to prioritize for adjustment, solely focusing on the treatment imbalance can risk ignoring important variables that should take precedence due to their outcome importance.
-To avoid violating the design principle, recent proposals discuss utilizing a separate sample (or pilot sample), often only consisting of controls, to fit a prognostic score (i.e., fitting an outcome model using this separate sample) during the design stage [\cite{hansen2008prognostic, antonelli2018doubly, aikens2020pilot}].
-However, these approaches are not yet widely used.
+{Researchers may be tempted to prioritize variables based on standard balance diagnostics, including tables of} standardized mean differences (SMD) for each variable or Love plots \citep{ahmed2006heart, stuart2011matchit, greifer2020assessing, hansen2008covariate, rosenbaum1985bias}.
+These diagnostics {are useful for} highlighting variables with large imbalances between treated and control groups. {However, } prioritizing variables according to their imbalance ignores important information about the role of each variable in the outcome model.
+Variables strongly related to treatment but unrelated to outcomes are \textit{not} confounders.
+In contrast, if variables are strongly associated with the outcome but with only moderate imbalance, they may be \textit{strong} confounders.
+When choosing which baseline variables to prioritize for adjustment, focusing solely on the treatment imbalance can risk ignoring variables that should take precedence due to their outcome importance.